 However, therapy also provides tranquility, happiness, and health if clients commit to therapeutic work.
 When an individual begins treatment, they will begin to uncover the reasons why they turned to drugs or alcohol in the first place.
 In order to get to lasting peace, people need to first examine facets of their pain.

-There are many therapeutic modalities, like cognitive behavioral therapy (CBT) and psychodynamic therapy, as well as newer treatments like eye movement desensitization and reprocessing (EMDR).
-These are just a few methods that drug and alcohol counselors may use to help combat addiction.
+There are many therapeutic modalities, like cognitive behavioral therapy (CBT) and psychodynamic therapy, These are just a few methods that drug and alcohol counselors may use to help combat addiction.